 As I sit here this morning pondering the events of yesterday I felt the need to write.
 I am sure regular readers of my blog will think I have hit a low point by spending time writing about a dachshund.
 It is likely more of a therapeutic exercise.
 If no one reads this article at least it has given me the opportunity to sort out the swirling thoughts going through my head.
 As I think about my mini-dachshund it has occurred to me that she has taught me a lot about life.

 - I won’t be intimidated by the big dogs that walk into my yard.
 I always found it amusing when a German Shepherd or Labrador would walk into our yard.
 Though weighing around 10 pounds and all of 1 foot tall, Belle would take off after those large dogs like she was a pit bull.
 Barking, showing her teeth, scratching the ground, she would put on an impressive show.
 This was her territory and no over sized fury creature was going to waltz on to her lawn.
 Inevitably, the larger dog would give Belle a look of disgust and continue their journey.
 Belle would always walk back to me as if to say, “Did you see how I roughed up that Lab?
-She want be bothering us again.”
+She won’t be bothering us again.”
 Fear does not have to be defined by the size of the obstacle you are facing.
 It didn’t seem to bother David when he faced Goliath, the walls of Jericho never intimidated the Israelites and the large stone covering the tomb of Christ was nothing compared to the power of God.
 In life, big ferocious looking problems will occasionally find their way into my yard.
 It is not about the size of the problem, it has always been about the immense size of my God who strengthens me to overcome.
 I will face the fear head on, look it in the eye, bark a little and watch that fear move on.
 The power of God is greater than the power of that fear.

 - No matter what, I will keep running, keep going and not give up.
 Before I would hit the street for a quick 3 or 4 mile run I would have to make sure Belle was not outside.
-Without fail, I would start my run, look back only to see my short legged Belle going as hard as she could after me.
-Cars would have to dodge her, she ran like molasses from a jar and I often found myself having to turn around to wait on her to catch up.
+Without fail, I would start my run, look back only to see my short legged, slightly overweight Belle running as hard as she could after me.
+Cars would have to dodge her and she ran like molasses from a jar.
+I often found myself having to turn around to wait on her to catch up.
 Her legs were so short it would take twice the effort for her to run than most dogs.
 I once decided to keep running and see how long she would chase me around Tannehill Valley Estates.
-To my amazement, this 10 year old, slightly overweight, short legged dachshund ran after me for over 2 miles.
+To my amazement, this 10 year old, short legged dachshund ran after me for over 2 miles.
 I finally grabbed her and took her home fearing she was going to have a heart attack.
 What made Belle keep running?
 She wanted to spend time with me, she wanted to be with her owner.
 There are times when life is hard, even exhausting.
 At times I want to throw in the towel and say, “What’s the use?”
 But I will keep running, keep going, I won’t quit.
 I will keep my eyes on my Father and run after him.
 Pursue Him.
 Problems are temporary, he is eternal.
 When the journey gets too tough and I am exhausted, I will go to the Father.
 He will take me into his arms, replenish my soul and give me the strength needed to keep running.
 “But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.”
 Isaiah 40:31.